 We started our lunch order with an appetizer of fried calamari.
 We believe an early test of the greatness of a restaurant can be determined rather quickly within the presentation of the classic fried calamari dish.
 In that department, Emilio’s Italian Kitchen & Pizzeria hits a home run.
 Their friend calamari was cooked perfectly.
 The batter was golden brown and thin.
 Unlike many restaurants that drown their calamari in globs of batter, Emilio’s fried calamari was coated perfectly resulting in a dish that was more calamari than batter.

-Fried calamari is not the only true test of how good an Italian restaurants stacks up against their competition.
-In order to really gauge Emilio’s place in the restaurant pizzeria world, we ordered the true hallmarks of a traditional Italian restaurant – a Pasta Fagioli soup, a pasta, and a side of meatballs.
+Fried calamari is not the only true test of how good an Italian restaurant stacks up against their competition.
+In order to really gauge Emilio’s place in the restaurant-pizzeria world, we ordered the true hallmarks of a traditional Italian restaurant – a Pasta Fagioli soup, a pasta, and a side of meatballs.

 Emilio’s Italian Kitchen & Pizzeria: Pasta Fagioli soup.

-At the end of the meal, the waiter brought us over a small little plate of biscotti and mints which was a very nice touch especially at a lunch serving.
-In the end, if your looking for a nice quick lunch that is not too expensive but delivers good quality food in a nice setting, Emilio’s Italian Kitchen & Pizzeria in Commack will not let you down.
+At the end of the meal, the waiter brought us a small little plate of biscotti and mints which was a very nice touch, especially at a lunch serving.
+In the end, if you’re looking for a nice quick lunch that is not too expensive but delivers good quality food in a nice setting, Emilio’s Italian Kitchen & Pizzeria in Commack will not let you down.